Abigail Johnson

 Johnson's net worth is approximately $47.3 billion according to Bloomberg L.P. and $35 billion according to Forbes.
 She is one of the world's wealthiest women and the richest person residing in Massachusetts.
 She is also ranked on the "Forbes list of the World's 100 Most Powerful Women".
 She is a board member of Breakthrough Energy Ventures.

 Johnson was born in Boston, Massachusetts on December 19, 1961.
-Johnson and her younger siblings did not feel pressured to join the family business.
-As a child, Johnson was attracted to her father’s work.
+Although neither Johnson nor her younger siblings felt pressured to join the family business, as a child, Johnson was attracted to her father’s work.

 Johnson attended Buckingham Browne & Nichols School, a private school in Cambridge, Massachusetts, and then graduated from William Smith College with a bachelor's degree in art history in 1984.
 In 1985, she began working as a consultant at Booz Allen Hamilton, where she met her husband.
 She completed an MBA at Harvard Business School in 1988.